Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/03_DEVELOPMENT/TROUBLESHOOTING_WRANGLER.md

 ### Symptom
 ```
-X [ERROR] Build failed with 1 error:
+X ✗ Build failed with 1 error:
-X [ERROR] Unexpected end of file in JSON
+X ✗ Unexpected end of file in JSON
     package.json:1:0:
       1 │
         ╵ ^